tschoots/iscan_docker/README.md

 # how to start
-the following command will scan all the docker images where you perform this command ./iscan_docker.sh -h <BlackDuck hub servr host> -p 443 -s https -u <username> -w <password>
+the following command will scan all the docker images where you perform this command ./iscan_docker.sh -h "BlackDuck hub server host" -p 443 -s https -u "username" -w "password"

-This command will scan all the versions of the image with name <image name> if the image is on the machine ./iscan_docker.sh -h <BlackDuck hub servr host> -p 443 -s https -u <username> -w <password> -i <image name>
+This command will scan all the versions of the image with name "image name" if the image is on the machine ./iscan_docker.sh -h "BlackDuck hub servr host" -p 443 -s https -u "username" -w "password" -i "image name"